Extremely metal-poor galaxies with HST/COS: laboratories for models of low-metallicity massive stars and high-redshift galaxies: Acknowledgements

 Based in part on observations at Cerro Tololo Inter-American Observatory, National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.

 DPS acknowledges support from the National Science Foundation through the grant AST-1410155.
-JC, SC and AVG acknowledge support from the ERC via an Advanced Grant under grant agreement no.\ 321323-NEOGAL.
+JC, SC and AVG acknowledge support from the European Research Council (ERC) via an Advanced Grant under grant agreement no.\ 321323-NEOGAL.
 AVG also acknowledges support from the ERC via an Advanced Grant under grant agreement no.\ 742719-MIST.

 This research made use of Astropy, a community-developed core Python package for Astronomy \citep{AstropyCollaboration2013}; Matplotlib \citep{Hunter2007}; NumPy and SciPy \citep{Jones2001}; the SIMBAD database, operated at CDS, Strasbourg, France; NASA's Astrophysics Data System; and services or data provided by the NOAO Data Lab (NOAO is operated by the Association of Universities for Research in Astronomy (AURA), Inc.\ under a cooperative agreement with the National Science Foundation).